 - 1. Serve as principal contact for the agency in reference to the experience. - 2.
 Assist the student in understanding his/her position as it relates to the population being served by the agency. - 3.
 Arrange with the students specific projects and activities in which he/she will be involved and arrange a work schedule.
 This information should be in writing and shared with the internship program coordinator via the student. - 4.
-Schedule weekly meetings with the student to discuss items of concern to either party. - 5.
-Inform the student of all regulations and practices, which must be observed by the student. - 6.
+Schedule weekly meetings with the student to discuss items of concern to either party.

+- 5. Inform the student of all regulations and practices, which must be observed by the student. - 6.
 Evaluate the work of the student: - a.
 Discuss with the student specific indications of progress, strengths, and weaknesses; - b.
 Set an example by presenting criticism in a constructive, objective, and tactful manner; and - c.
-Complete the written evaluation forms (A-3, A-8, A-9, A-10) provided by the Internship Program Coordinator and discuss your comments with the intern.
+Complete the written evaluation forms (A-3, A-8, A-9, A-10) provided by the Internship Program Coordinator and after discussing your comments with the intern send the form to the university supervisor.